open-automation/switch-best-practices/README.md

 <img src="https://i.imgur.com/1gdeQA4.png">

 ### Traffic-light connectors
 All configurators that have traffic light connections should use the success and error output connections.
-Do not rely on an error going to Problem Jobs folder whenever possible.
+Do not rely on an error going to problem jobs folder whenever possible.

 ### Stateful connectors
 Stateful connectors (such as those from a traffic light type script or Inject configurator) should be colored to indicate its state.
 For example, an error connector should be colored magenta, while a success connector should be colored green.